noblenikkijo/-GVSU-CIS350-TheAwesomeHackers/docs/software_requirements_specification.md

 1. Graphical User Interface
     1. The GUI should open within less than 3 seconds once the phishing link has been clicked or the flash drive has been inserted.
     2. The user shall interact with the GUI for at most 30 minutes if they are unable to activate the kill switch.
+    3. The program shall be adaptable to various sizes of computer screen.

 2. Phishing Attack
     1. The link shall shutoff the user current screen to display the program’s GUI